 - Tooth decay caused by a lack of natural saliva production, which washes away harmful bacteria, and stomach acid that enters the mouth as reflux during bouts with indigestion and heartburn.

 - Sensitivity of teeth caused by the effects of gum disease and tooth decay.

 If you have had cosmetic dentistry services, smoking with dental implants is still harmful even though the replacement teeth are made from manmade materials.

 Whether we like it or not, vaping is bad for our overall health, including your oral health.
 The best option is to quit.
 If you’re working on dropping the bad habit, make sure to stay on top of your oral hygiene routine to keep teeth and gums healthy.

-If you’re looking for a general or cosmetic dentist near Crest Hill for a consultation about how vaping has affected your teeth, call Shorewood Family Dental Care at 815-725-5991 or book an appointment online.
+If you’re looking for a local dentist in the area for a consultation about how vaping has affected your teeth, call Shorewood Family Dental Care at 815-725-5991 or book an appointment online.